colin-woon/my_notes/roadmap.sh/Computer Science/Networking/Basics/README.md

 - Allows external network communication through a specific port (WAN → LAN).
 #### **Demilitarized Zone (DMZ)**
 - Allows direct access to a specified device from outside any network (WAN ⇄ DMZ).

+Regarding to our real life wifi networks
+	1. all telcos sell public ips to use customers, only the router has the public ip, each router is 1 public ip
+	2. so thats how many private networks can have the same 192.168 ip address